 Mr. Rivera is a founding member of the Board of Trustees, former Treasurer and is currently the Board Chair.
 He is a graduate of New York City’s prestigious Regis High School (1980), Pitzer College (1984) and the Harvard Law School (1987).

-Ms. Givens is our Board of Trustees Secretary and Governance Chair.
-She is a graduate of Pace University, holds an MBA from NYU Stern School of Business and professional certifications in risk management, compliance and general management with the Association of International Bank Auditors.
+Ms. Givens is a retired Banker.
+She served as Vice President, Operations Executive and Strategic Business Partner, respectively, for JPMorgan Chase and the Federal Reserve Bank of New York over the course of twenty years.
+She is a graduate of Pace University, holds an MBA from NYU Stern School of Business and has professional certifications in risk management and compliance.

 KEVIN A. NESBITT has a career dedicated to working on the behalf of students and faculty in diverse settings ranging from the Department of Education (NYC), Charter School Management, to Columbia University, the New School, John Jay College and presently at Hunter College as Assistant Dean for Student Affairs.
 His emphasis is on cultivating a culture of cross-trained academic and student affairs professionals engaging in high impact practices.
 These efforts lead to student persistence, student retention and graduates prepared to engage in critical professions.
 Dean Nesbitt most recently served CUNY as John Jay College’s Director of Faculty Affairs where he managed the tenure and promotion process and faculty development opportunities until November 2015.
 With a focus on enrollment management, he currently oversees the Offices of Admissions, Recruitment, the Welcome Center and Financial Aid at Hunter College.
 He currently serves on CUNY Vice Chancellor’s Arts and Education Committee.